-An important detail is that a message will always pay the burn fee, regardless of the GasFeeCap used.
+A message will always pay the burn fee regardless of the GasFeeCap used.
 Thus, a low GasFeeCap may result in a reduced GasPremium or even a negative one!
-In that case, the miners that include a message will have to pay the needed amounts out of their own pockets, which means they are unlikely to include such messages in new blocks.
+In that case, the storage providers that include a message will have to pay the needed amounts out of their own pockets, which means they are unlikely to include such messages in new blocks.

-Filecoin implementations may choose the heuristics of how their miners select messages for inclusion in new blocks, but they will usually attempt to maximize the miner's rewards.
+Filecoin implementations may choose the heuristics of how their storage providers select messages for inclusion in new blocks, but they will usually attempt to maximize the storage provider’s rewards.

-Actors are a software design pattern (opens new window) for managing state.
-Accounts, Multisigs, Miners, and anything with a state, such as an account balance, are implemented as an actor.
+Actors are a software design pattern for managing state.
+Accounts, multisigs, storage providers, and account balances all have states, and are implemented as an actor.

-Actors are the Filecoin equivalent of smart contracts in the Ethereum Virtual Machine.
-As such, Actors are very central components of the system.
-Any change to the current state of the Filecoin blockchain has to be triggered through an Actor.
+Actors are the Filecoin equivalent of smart contracts in the Ethereum ecosystem.
+As such, actors are very central components of the system.
+Any change to the current state of the Filecoin blockchain has to be triggered through an actor.

 In Filecoin, addresses are used to identify actors.
-There are 4 address types:
+There are four address types:

 Actors managed directly by users, like accounts, are derived from a public-private key pair.
 If you have access to a private key, you can sign messages sent from that actor.
 The public key is used to derive an address for the actor.

-Public key addresses allow devices like the Ledger to derive a valid Filecoin address for your account from just the public key.
-It doens't need to ask a remote node what your ID address is.
+Public key addresses allow devices, like hardware wallets, to derive a valid Filecoin address for your account using just the public key.
+The device doesn’t need to ask a remote node what your ID address is.

 Robust addresses provide a safe way to reference actors before the chain state is final.
-ID Addresses are used as a space-efficient way to identify actors in the filecoin chain state, where every byte matters, and as a human-friendly, concise form.
+ID addresses are used as a space-efficient way to identify actors in the Filecoin chain state, where every byte matters, and in a human-friendly, concise form.

 Actor addresses provide a way to create robust addresses for actors not associated with a public key.
-They are the essentially random sha256 hash of the output of the account creation.
-The ZH Storage Miner (opens new window) has the Actor Address
+They are generated by taking a

 f2plku564ddywnmb5b2ky7dhk4mb6uacsxuuev3pi and the ID address